Table of Contents

 • Grant vrndavana-vasa — spiritual residence in the abode of Krishna — to sincere devotees

-• Destroy accumulated sins through the Pradakshina circumambulation at every step
+• Destroy greatest sins through the Pradakshina circumambulation at every step

-• Bring peace, clarity, and focus to the mind through the daily rhythm of prayer
+• Bring peace, clarity, and focus to the mind through the daily resitation of prayer

 • Create a sacred atmosphere in the home, transforming the space into a place of worship

-Beyond the spiritual benefits, keeping a Tulasi plant and honouring it daily also has well-documented environmental and health benefits.
-Tulasi (Holy Basil) is one of the most medicinal plants known, releasing oxygen nearly 24 hours a day and purifying indoor air naturally.
+Beyond the spiritual benefits, keeping a Tulsi plant and honouring it daily also has well-documented environmental and health benefits.
+Tulsi (Holy Basil) is one of the most medicinal plants known, releasing oxygen nearly 24 hours a day and purifying indoor air naturally.

 How to Perform Tulsi Aarti at Home